Unusual Things No One Tells You About Winter in Japan | The Invisible Tourist

 The best time to see Mount Fuji is in winter

 Did you know beloved Mt Fuji is only visible around 80 days in the year?
-The crisp, clear days of winter means it’s the best time for catching a glimpse of Japan’s most sacred mountain.
+The crisp, clear days of winter means it’s the best time to visit Japan to catch a glimpse of the country’s most sacred mountain.

 Maximise your chances for the perfect viewing opportunity of one of the most famous landmarks of Japan, and take a trip to visit during the winter time!

 TIP: Planning your honeymoon?
-My Japan honeymoon itinerary is lovely for winter (and any season, really!)
+My Japan honeymoon itinerary is lovely for winter (and all seasons in Japan, really!)

 Winter in Japan is the best time to see Mt Fuji